powerhousepro69/videoinfox/readme.md

 1. Create unlimited user lists.
 Add video url's to the list from the clipboard without leaving the browser.

-   (Copy the url to clipboard then add video url to a user set list with the videoinfox -l gui keyboard shortcut.)
+   Copy the url to clipboard then add video url to a user set list with the videoinfox -l keyboard shortcut.

 2. Download single list or load unlimited user lists into the download queue for batch download.